uhellstr/OpenXtalk-gameoflife/README.md

 - Random patterns and pausing and modify game should be allowed during simulation.

-For people new into LiveCode this project can be used to introduce the developer into
+For people new into OpenXtalk (or LiveCode users with commersial licence) this project can be used to introduce the developer into

 - How create and maintain a local database (sqllite).
 - How to use behavior in LiveCode to have objects inherit properties,code etc